skovaka/uncalled4/scripts/README.md

                         Output directory, or file if --merge specified
 ```

-Intended to be run after basecalling to label all alignments with "mv:" and "ts:" tags required for Uncalled4 alignment.
-These tags are otherwise only included on primary alignments.
-This is most efficently run by inputting the basecaller `pass/` and `fail/` directories and outputting a single merged BAM file: `python3 bamprep.py -m pass/ fail/ -o prep_all.bam`
+Most efficently run by directly inputting basecaller paths and outputting a single merged BAM file:

+`python3 bamprep.py -m pass/ fail/ -o all_tagged.bam`

-Currently large individual BAM files are slow and memory-intensive, relying on (pysam.IndexedReads)[https://pysam.readthedocs.io/en/latest/api.html#pysam.IndexedReads] to find primary alignments.
-Sorting large BAM files by-name would allow for more efficent processing, but the current implementation is most efficent for Guppy's output, which consists of many small BAM files.
+Currently large individual BAM files are slow and memory-intensive, relying on [pysam.IndexedReads](https://pysam.readthedocs.io/en/latest/api.html#pysam.IndexedReads) to find primary alignments.
+Using name-sorted BAMs could allow for more efficent processing of large files, but the provided implementation is most efficent for Guppy's output, which consists of many small coordinate-sorted files.

 ## t2g.py

+This script converts transcriptome to genome coordinates in a tabular format (e.g. TSV) guided by a GTF annotation.
+Currently, the file must contain a header labeling the column names.

 ```
 usage: t2g.py [-h] [-t TRANS_COL] [-p POS_COL] [-d DELIM] [-o OUTFILE] gtf infile